 Power Management

-The batteries have three protective management systems.
-You have overload, over-discharge and overheat protection.
+The batteries have three protective power management systems to prevent overload, over-discharge and overheating.

 Longer Runtime

-The runtime is increased thanks to the brushless motor.
-It is more efficient, requires minimal maintenance and allows you to work for prolonged periods because the motor stays cool.
+The drill’s runtime is increased thanks to its brushless motor.
+It is more efficient, requires minimal maintenance, and the motor stays cool so you can work for longer without stopping.

 HEPA Vacuum Attachment

-Okay, so the vacuum attachment costs extra, but it means that this drill is entirely safe to use and removes any dust particles that would otherwise get inhaled.
+The vacuum attachment costs extra but it makes this drill safer to use.
+It removes any dust particles that could otherwise be inhaled.

 What We Don't Like